High-water rescue crews save people flooded in Kentucky as death toll rises in northeast US

-MAYFIELD, Ky. — (AP) — High-water rescue crews pulled people from flooded homes and vehicles in Kentucky Wednesday, where waves of thunderstorms prompted flash flood warnings and watches.
-A search continued for two children swept away after torrential rains in the northeast.
+MAYFIELD, Ky. — (AP) — High-water rescue crews pulled people from flooded homes and vehicles Wednesday in Kentucky, where waves of thunderstorms prompted flash flood warnings and watches.
+A search continued for two children swept away after torrential rains in the northeastern United States.

-The National Weather Service estimated that as much as 10 inches (25 centimeters) of rain could fall in the area where Kentucky, Illinois and Missouri meet at the convergence of the Mississippi and Ohio rivers.
+The National Weather Service issued flash flood watches and warnings, estimating that as much as 10 inches (25 centimeters) of rain could fall in the area where Kentucky, Illinois and Missouri meet at the convergence of the Mississippi and Ohio rivers.
+The weather system will then move Thursday and Friday over New England, where the ground remains saturated after recent floods.

 Atmospheric scientists say the global warming responsible for unrelenting heat in the Southwest also is making this kind of extreme rainfall a more frequent reality, because clouds hold more moisture as the temperature rises, resulting in more destructive storms.

-There were several reports of people being rescued from high water surrounding homes and vehicles in the Mayfield and Wingo areas early Wednesday, according to Keith Cooley, a senior forecaster with the weather service in Paducah, Kentucky.
-He called it a “life-threatening situation” because so much rain fell in such a short time.
+With so much rain falling so quickly, it was a “life-threatening situation” in the Mayfield and Wingo areas early Wednesday, according to Keith Cooley, a senior forecaster with the weather service in Paducah, Kentucky.

-Mayfield was especially hard hit by storms that produced deadly tornadoes in December 2021.
+In Mayfield, a city of 10,000 that was especially hard hit by storms that produced deadly tornadoes in December 2021, the flooding appeared concentrated in older neighborhoods, where the overflowing Red Duck Creek usually meanders toward Mayfield Creek, which feeds the Mississippi.

+“I know we’re weary of this, but also so hopeful for the future,” Mayfield Mayor Kathy O’Nan said.
+“I don’t think this is going to set us back any, but we all feel that enough is enough.”

 And in Pennsylvania, searchers are still trying to find two children visiting from South Carolina who were swept away in what one fire chief called “a wall of water” that hit their family and killed their mother Saturday.
 Four other people also died in those flash floods.